Barsay/Tecniche_Algoritmi_APA_lab_CLION_TEMPLATE/README.md

 ## What is this
 This repository contains a CMake template, intended to quickly setup your lab projects, for the Politecnico di Torino courses  *APA* (deprecated), *Tecniche di Programmazione*,  *Algoritmi e Strutture Dati*. <br>

-It is intended to be used with CLion, but if you feel brave you can use it without a GUI.
+It is intended to be used with CLion, but if you feel brave you can use it without a GUI, or with VSCode

 ## Features - What does this template do
 - Quick setup